Maybury Primary School will receive an allocation of Sport Premium Funding from the government to be spent on School Sport in Years 1-6.

 - Providing opportunities for children to try out new activities

-We are using the funding on providing experienced and qualified PE teachers from Winston Churchill Secondary School to assist our teachers with their PE lessons.
-They will provide CPD and discuss ideas for activites and delivery in a range of sports throughout the academic year.
+We are using the funding on providing experienced and qualified PE teachers from BDB Secondary School to assist our teachers with their PE lessons.
+They will provide CPD and discuss ideas for activities and delivery in a range of sports throughout the academic year.
 This will enable all teachers to then deliver high quality and inspirational lessons to all children.
 By observing excellent practice over a number of weeks, this also allows our teachers to develop and extend their knowledge of specific teaching skills in a variety of sports.

 To find out more about Sport Premium Funding vist the Department of Education website.